14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 These last three places are day trips from Tokyo.
 Because sooner or later, you’ll realize you want to escape the concrete jungle full of weird people (or just too many people in general) that is Tokyo.
 Here are my top picks:

-9. Day trip from Tokyo to Nikko
+9. Take a day trip from Tokyo to Nikko’s shrines and waterfalls

 Visiting Nikko, daytrip from Tokyo, Japan